Dynamical billiards: Equations of motion

 where $g_{ij}(q)$ is the metric tensor at point $q \in \Omega$.
 Because of the very simple structure of this Hamiltonian, the equations of motion for the particle, the Hamilton–Jacobi equations, are nothing other than the geodesic equations on the manifold: the particle moves along geodesics.

 Notable billiards and billiard classes

+Dynamical billiard trajectories inside an ellipse, showing three mathematical behaviors: through the focus, between the foci (creating a hyperbola envelope), and outside the foci (creating a confocal ellipse envelope).

 Hadamard's billiards

 Hadamard's billiards concern the motion of a free point particle on a surface of constant negative curvature, in particular, the simplest compact Riemann surface with negative curvature, a surface of genus 2 (a two-holed donut).
-The model is exactly solvable, and is given by the geodesic flow on the surface.
+The model is exactly solvable and is given by the geodesic flow on the surface.
 It is the earliest example of deterministic chaos ever studied, having been introduced by Jacques Hadamard in 1898.

 Artin's billiard

 Artin's billiard considers the free motion of a point particle on a surface of constant negative curvature, in particular, the simplest non-compact Riemann surface, a surface with one cusp.
 It is notable for being exactly solvable, and yet not only ergodic but also strongly mixing.
 It is an example of an Anosov system.
 This system was first studied by Emil Artin in 1924.